brimdata/brimcap/docs/Troubleshooting.md

 60 seconds will have their flow state "flushed" from Zeek into a completed `conn` event.
-If the flow is actually still active in the capture such that more packets for the 5-tuple reappear after the 60 second timeout, a new `conn` record would be created by Zeek (and hence would appear separately in Brim, and therefore be extracted from the original pcap as if it were a separate flow).
+If the flow is actually still active in the capture such that more packets for the 5-tuple reappear after the 60 second timeout, a new `conn` record would be created by Zeek (and hence would appear separately in Zui, and therefore be extracted from the original pcap as if it were a separate flow).

 These represent what we expect may be the majority of observed differences in